MicrosoftDocs/m365copilot-docs/docs/decision-guide.md

 author: girliemac
 ms.author: timura
 ms.topic: conceptual
-ms.date: 07/15/2024
+ms.date: 07/18/2024
 ---

-# Your options for Microsoft Copilot for Microsoft 365
+# Your extensibility options for Microsoft 365 Copilot

 When it comes to deciding on your approach to AI development, there are numerous options to consider.
 Microsoft offers [Azure AI solutions](/azure/developer/intro/azure-ai-for-developers) and Microsoft Copilot extensibility options ranging the stack from AI infrastructure (IaaS) to platform (PaaS) to software (SaaS) services, and optimized AI infrastructure.
 This guide aims to streamline your journey through the options for Microsoft Copilot, assisting you in identifying the most suitable solution aligned with your specific needs and goals.

 [!INCLUDE [preview-disclaimer](includes/preview-disclaimer.md)]

-## Using Copilot's orchestrator and models
+## Extend Copilot or build a custom engine copilot?

 When you're looking to create a fully customized end-to-end AI product to cater to your business needs, you typically choose language models and orchestration for your Retrieval-Augmented Generation (RAG) solutions.

-But instead, you can extend Microsoft Copilot, which is powered by private instances of Large Language Models (LLMs) and the Azure OpenAI service.
-Copilot combines LLM responses with organizational context to provide relevant and powerful assistance.
-When you build extensions for Copilot, you can utilize the orchestration layer representing the interface between foundation LLMs.
-This [Copilot orchestrator](orchestrator.md) works behind the scenes to select and execute the right content from the right plugin for the end-user's given task.
+On the other hand, you can extend Microsoft Copilot, which is powered by private instances of Large Language Models (LLMs) and the Azure OpenAI service.
+Copilot combines LLM responses with organizational context to provide relevant assistance.
+When you build extensions for Copilot, you can utilize the [orchestration layer](orchestrator.md) representing the interface between foundation LLMs, to select and execute the right content from the right plugin.

+Here's your first decision-making point; extending Copilot to leverage the orchestrator, or build with your own?

 :::image type="content" source="assets/images/m365-extensibility-decisions.png" alt-text="A diagram that helps you to decide which Microsoft 365 extensibility options are best for you.
 Read the article on this page for the details." lightbox="assets/images/m365-extensibility-decisions.png" :::

-Here's your first decision to make:

-- 🎯 If you want to **leverage the Copilot orchestrator**, go to [Option 1](#option-1-extending-microsoft-copilot) for extending Microsoft Copilot.
+- 🎯 If you want to **leverage the Copilot orchestrator**, go to the next section, [Option 1](#option-1-extending-microsoft-copilot) for extending Microsoft Copilot
+  - 🎯 Then, you have choices for extensions; build declarative copilots, plugins, or connectors.
+Find out about [extensibility types](#types-of-copilot-extensibility-for-microsoft-365)
 - 🎯 Otherwise, jump to [Option 2](#option-2-building-a-custom-engine-copilot-for-microsoft-365) to **use your own**!

 ## Option 1.
 Extending Microsoft Copilot

 Okay, you want to leverage the Copilot orchestrator.
 Now, let's have a quick grasp of Microsoft Copilot—**Microsoft Copilot** is available for end-users across multiple Microsoft products, including: Microsoft 365 (Office) app, Teams, Outlook, PowerPoint, Word, Excel, Power Apps, Power Automate, Power Virtual Agents, Power Pages, and Dynamics 365.

-And **Copilot for Microsoft 365** is available as "Work" profile with Copilot for Microsoft 365 subscription, designed for enterprise users to enhance productivity within Microsoft 365 applications
+And **Copilot for Microsoft 365** is available as "Work" profile with Copilot for Microsoft 365 subscription, designed for enterprise users to enhance productivity within Microsoft 365 applications.
-By extending Copilot, you can tap into the vast knowledge and capabilities of Copilot’s Large Language Models (LLMs) and natural language processing.
-And when you expand Copilot for Microsoft 365, you gain the added advantage of utilizing the organizational knowledge within your workplace.

-By **extending Copilot for Microsoft 365** for enterprise users with extra features,
+By **extending Copilot for Microsoft 365** for enterprise users,

 - Your service will be a part of the Microsoft ecosystem, enabling your users to benefit from the user experience of Microsoft products and allowing you to reach millions of users
 - You can build an AI solutions for organizations to boost employee productivity across businesses